About the Client

 To speed up the process, the team made use of CloudHedge Command Line Utility to integrate the deployment process into their existing CI/CD pipeline.

-- CloudHedge discovered, containerized and deployed AIX based applications onto AWS, thereby achieving significant savings in terms of hardware, support & maintenance and personnel cost for the client.
+- CloudHedge discovered, modernized, and deployed AIX-based applications onto AWS, thereby achieving significant savings in terms of hardware, support & maintenance, and personnel cost for the client.

 - Containers scale up new environments in minutes Vs days in the earlier process.